Lloyd Expressway: Route description

 As one travels along the expressway, upon reaching US 41, one state highway — SR 62 if traveling east or SR 66 if traveling west — leaves the expressway while the other joins the expressway.
 (To the north, SR 62 and SR 66 both run concurrently with US 41 and eventually turn off in opposite directions).

 The expressway contains a mix of intersections and interchanges.
-Because the route includes several at-grade intersections with stoplights, Evansville residents sometimes use the term "expressway" derisively, or drop it altogether and call it "the Lloyd" instead or even referring to it as "Lloyd Boulevard".
+Because the route includes several at-grade intersections with stoplights, Evansville residents sometimes use the term "expressway" derisively, or drop it altogether and call it "the Lloyd" instead.
 Nevertheless, the road actually has many characteristics that fit the standard definition of "expressway."
 Opposing traffic is separated between intersections and interchanges, largely by medians.
 There are few driveways along the route, with most access made via side roads.
 Most driveways that do exist are restricted to right-in/right-out access only.

 Along much of its route, especially near the downtown area, the expressway is bordered by Division Street along the north side of the road and John Street along the south side of the road.
 These two streets act as frontage roads for the expressway; many of the on-ramps and off-ramps from the highway connect with Division Street or John Street instead of the road actually labeled on the exit sign.
 This allows drivers to continue on to other streets that do not have their own exits.